embedded-office/canopen-stack/docs/docs/usecase/dictionary.md

   };
 ```

-If a new user type don't need to have special behavior on accessing (e.g. get size, control, read data or write data), the corresponding type function can be set to 0 to switch this access to basic behavior.
+If a new user type didn't need to have special behavior on accessing (e.g. get-size, control, read-data or write-data), the corresponding type function can be set to 0 to switch this access to basic behavior.

 The following list shows the type function prototypes.
 The return value of the size type function (e.g. `DemoSize()`) shall return the size of the user type in bytes.
-The other type functions shall return `CO_ERR_NONE` after successful operation.
+The other type functions shall return `CO_ERR_NONE` after the successful operation.
 If an error is detected the corresponding error codes must be returned: `CO_ERR_TYPE_RD`, `CO_ERR_TYPE_WR` or `CO_ERR_TYPE_CTRL`.

 ```c
   uint32_t DemoSize (CO_OBJ *obj, uint32_t width);